What We Do

 Data Gaps

-Our M&E coordinators collect real-time data to drive rapid program optimisation, generating local contextual evidence that justifies hospital buy-in and government adoption.
+Our M&E coordinators collect real-time data to drive rapid program optimisation.
+We analyse this to generate local contextual evidence that justifies hospital buy-in and government adoption.

 Scale Gaps

 We overcome these 3 barriers to bridge the gap between practice and policy.
-Our aim is to sustainably embed capacity for effective KC into the healthcare system to make it the standard of care for newborns in practice.
+Our aim is to sustainably embed capacity for effective KMC into the healthcare system to make it the standard pathway care pathway for newborns.

 Cost-Effectiveness

-First Embrace could save newborn lives at a cost comparable to GiveWell's most effective global health charities.
+First Embrace aims to save lives at a cost comparable to GiveWell's most effective global health charities.

-Beyond immediate lives saved, our rigorous data collection generates the cost-effectiveness evidence that unlocks sustainable funding.
 Government health budgets require robust, context-specific proof before system-wide adoption.
-Our Year 1 pilot produces precisely this evidence, de-risking the transition from donor-funded pilot to government-integrated national programme.
+Our Year 1 pilot produces precisely this evidence, de-risking the transition from donor-funded pilot to national care standard.

 Core Elements